awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 ## Bitbucket Pull Request Prerequisites<a name="sample-bitbucket-pull-request-prerequisites"></a>

- To run this sample you must connect your AWS CodeBuild project with your Bitbucket account\.
+ To run this sample you must connect your AWS CodeBuild project with your Bitbucket account Note, that at this time CodeBuild does not support Enterprise BitBucket integration\.

 **Note**
  AWS CodeBuild has updated its permissions with Bitbucket\.
 If you previously connected your project to Bitbucket and now receive a Bitbucket connection error, you must reconnect to grant AWS CodeBuild permission to manage your webhooks\.